Stair machine, step machine, stair mill – it goes by many names.

 2. Sculpts Your Stems

 Don’t let all of this cardio talk fool you.
-Once you hop on the Stairmaster, you’ll realize what a powerful lower body workout you’re in for.
+Once you hop on the Stairmaster, you’ll realize what a powerful lower-body workout you’re in for.

+Aside from improving cardiovascular health, Stairmasters also helps strengthen and tone your body, which benefits your bones.
 The stair motion is similar to that of a step-up on a box, which engages your glutes, hamstrings, quads, and calves to push your bodyweight up and forward.

 The great thing is that by changing your angle of walking up the stairs, or by “skipping a step,” as you’ll see below, you can target different areas of the legs and glutes, so you get some versatility in your workout as well.